 Did tasting your soup make you (and possibly an innocent bystander) a little wild around the eyes?
 Fear not!
-Natural, household remedies exist that will fix your concoction before it's too late.
-An everyday kitchen will house all the materials you need to douse the fiery inferno that you've created, without butchering the taste.
+Most kitchens have all the materials needed to douse the fiery inferno you've created, without butchering the taste.

 What Can I Use to Make My Soup Less Spicy?

-The quasi-miraculous absorbing powers of the potato can kill some of the burn quite efficiently.
-Slice a potato into several sections and let the pieces float in the soup (around 20 minutes, flame on low!).
+Think of it as death by potato: The quasi-miraculous absorbing powers of the potato can kill some of the burn quite efficiently.
+Slice a potato into several sections and let the pieces float in the soup for around 20 minutes, with the flame on low.
 The potato will soak up excess salt and spice, dimming the heat noticeably.

-Warning: This method is held by some to be merely a placebo because the potato does not selectively absorb excess nutrients but instead acts like a sponge.
+This method is held by some to be merely a placebo because the potato does not selectively absorb excess nutrients, but instead acts like a sponge.

-Solution rating: 2/5 I gave this a couple of points because of the general ease of use and availability of potatoes, and because this method will not taint the soup's taste.
+I gave this a couple of stars because of the general ease of use and availability of potatoes, and because this method will not taint the soup's taste.
 Unfortunately, while many swear this method works (usually an ancestral heirloom), I don't see how it can efficiently solve the problem.

-Solution rating: 2/5 If done carefully, the sugar solution is both cheap and accessible as well as time-efficient.
+If done carefully, the sugar solution is both cheap and accessible as well as time-efficient.
 But in this case you are literally playing with fire as solace may come at the price of flavor.
 If you are confident you know what you are doing, go for it.
-If not, my advice is to stear clear.
+If not, my advice is to steer clear.

 Warning: May cost you an arm and a leg.

 As you can clearly see, an overly spicy soup is never a lost cause.
-In fact, you may even end-up improving the taste (granted -- unlikely).
-I hope you enjoyed this hub, please feel free to share any thoughts or methods on the comment section below and I'll do my best to incorporate them as soon as possible!
+In fact, you may even end up improving the taste (granted, this is unlikely).
+I hope you enjoyed this article; please feel free to share any thoughts or methods on the comment section below and I'll do my best to incorporate them as soon as possible!